Festivals & Events

 Stars of the show

 The mesmerizing floats are works of art.
-They each represent a different character, animal, or historical figure from Japanese folklore.
+Each of the floats is decorated with different characters, animals, or historical figures from Japanese folklore and famous Kabuki scenes.

 Proudly displayed throughout the event, the floats are constructed by various municipalities within the city through the course of the year.